apache/druid/docs/operations/metrics.md

 ## Coordination

-These metrics are for the Druid Coordinator and are reset each time the Coordinator runs the coordination logic.
+These metrics are emitted by the Druid Coordinator in every run of the corresponding coordinator duty.

 |Metric|Description|Dimensions|Normal value|
 |------|-----------|----------|------------|